-- · Claimant must have: - worked for at least 10 months of the 13 month work test period prior to their Dad and Partner Pay period, and - worked for at least 330 hours in that 10 month period (just over one day per week) with no more than a 12 week gap between 2 working days. - A working day is a day on which a person has worked for at least one hour. - There are some exceptions to the work test for claims involving premature births, severe medical conditions, natural disasters, and family and domestic violence. - Parents may be able to count a period of Parental Leave Pay or Dad and Partner Pay for a previous child as work towards a claim for a subsequent child. - · Parents can count periods of JobKeeper Payment or COVID-19 Disaster Payment as work towards the work test.
+- For all claimants, the birth parent (or adoptive parent where applicable) must have: - worked for at least 10 months of the 13 month work test period prior to the birth or adoption of their child, and - worked for at least 330 hours in that 10 month period (just over one day per week) with no more than a 12 week gap between 2 working days. - Other people making a claim must also meet these requirements. - A working day is a day on which a person has worked for at least one hour. - There are some exceptions to the work test for claims involving pregnancy complications, dangerous jobs, premature births, severe medical conditions, natural disasters, and family and domestic violence. - Parents may be able to count a period of Parental Leave Pay or Dad and Partner Pay for a previous child as work towards a claim for a subsequent child.